insafhere/ESP8266NodeMCU/README.md

 ESP8266 NodeMCU is well-known for its WIFI capabilities, but, there is only 1 analog input pin.
 Hence, typical circuit connection would not enable us to collect more than 1 analog input reading.
 However, there are 2 ways to get over this.
 One is to either get a multiplexer and or the simpler solution is to create a circuit that mimicks a multiplexer.
 In this repository, i will show you the code and circuit connection to mimick a multiplexer.

-Overall for my circuit setup, there is 3 photoresistors connected to collect analogo input data.
+Overall for my circuit setup, there are 3 photoresistors in the circuit to collect analog input data.
 The number of photoresistors could be scaled up to the number of GPIO pins available in the NodeMCU.

 **Below is the image of the setup:**